 Types of Network Segmentation

 Network segmentation can be implemented in various ways, each serving different purposes and offering unique benefits.
-Understanding these types can help organizations choose the best approach for their specific needs.
+Understanding these types helps organizations choose the best approach for their specific needs.

 - Physical Segmentation: Uses separate hardware to create isolated networks.